XLexxaX/MeetNow/backend/README.md

 ## Setup Development Environment

-This is just for us working on the project.
+This is just for the development team working on the project.

 ### Maven
 1. If you don't have maven, download the binary zip archive from [here](https://maven.apache.org/download.cgi).